Your data

 |---|---|---|

-| Team Context | Conventions, decisions, discussion transcripts, distilled memory | Team-wide |
+| Team Context | Conventions, decisions, discussions, discussion recordings, transcripts, distilled memory | Team-wide |

-| Ledger | Code work history, commits, project-specific decisions | Per-repo |
+| Ledger | Code work history, commits, session records, project-specific decisions | Per-repo |

 Common questions